waichung7/2-2-5-Ubique_SCDFxIBM/README.md

 ### The idea
 Ubique is an early warning system empowered by machine learning, making use of diverse IoT devices, including CCTVs, environment sensors and power usage sensors.
 Ubique provides accurate predictions on emergency incidences, advising the emergency services on appropriate actions to optimize efficiency of scarce emergency resources.

 Ubique obtains information from multiple sensors, utilizing artificial intelligence services to filter out relevant data.
-Ubique then utilizes Node-RED to combine the information available, running it through pre-set criteria and determining the action taken.
-If an action is necessary, Ubique then triggers a response, which may or may not involve the user/relevant parties, depending on the consumer's requirements and plan of action.
+Ubique then utilizes Node-RED to combine the information available, running it through pre-set criterias and determines the action taken.
+If an action is necessary, Ubique will intelligently trigger an appropriate alert to involve stakeholders and emergency resources when required.

 ## Pitch Video